szepix/szepix/README.md

 Python developer
 ---------------------------

 I've been coding since middle school.
 I specialise in C++, Python, Java, Data Science and Robotics (ROS).
 I'm a keen learner and a team player.
-I'm finished Control Engineering at Warsaw Univeristy of Technology.
+I finished an Engineering Degree in Control Engineering at Warsaw Univeristy of Technology.
+Currently studying Computer Science at Polish-Japanese Academy of Information Technology.

 * 🌍  I'm based in Warsaw
 * ✉️  You can contact me at [danielszepi@gmail.com](mailto:danielszepi@gmail.com)